dcaled/EUR-Lex-PT/README.md

 ### Repository of the TPDL 2019 paper: [A Hierarchical Label Network for Multi-Label EuroVoc Classification of Legislative Contents]()

+Article published at: 23rd International Conference on Theory and Practice of Digital Libraries, TPDL 2019, Oslo, Norway, September 9-12, 2019, Proceedings

 - BibTeX:

 ## Overview
 This repository contains EUR-Lex PT, a large scale and multi-label dataset with more than 220k documents, labeled under the three EuroVoc hierarchical levels.
 The dataset is available with the original division in training (64%), validation (16%), and test (20%) sub-sets.
 The training, validation and test sets have 140883, 35189 and 44254 documents, respectively, and the entire corpus has a vocabulary with 42556 words.